jakemulf/InquiryReport/README.md

 ### 1. Mini-abstract and releveance of [Echonest API]

-The Ehonest API is an API for song related information.
+The Echonest API is an API for song related information.
 It has methods that allow the user to get song information, and contains classes that allow a song to be altered.
 Using the pyechonest.track module, you can find the tempo and time signature of the song.

 ```python
 import pyechonest.track as track